Home > Tours > Europe Tours > Greece Tours > Greek Island Wanderer

 Today, you might like to join a full-day boat trip to Delos and Mykonos islands.
 We'll depart first to Delos, which takes approximately one and a half hours.
 Delos is covered with ancient ruins, amongst the highlights are the Temple of Apollo, Terrace of Lions, a third-century BC theatre, an ancient town and Mount Kynthos (113 metres).
 We'll have a bit of time to explore these historic delights before we take the boat on to Mykonos (a journey of around 30 minutes).

 A world away from Delos, Mykonos is frequented by the rich and famous.
 Whilst here you can explore its winding streets lined with boutique shops and the famous windmills, which are one of the most photographed places in the Cyclades.
 Later in the day, we'll return to Naxos by boat (a crossing of around one and a half hours).
-Stay: Hotel Mare Naxia (Simple) (B)
+Stay: Hotel Mare Naxia (or similar) (Simple) (B)

 This morning, we'll walk the short distance from our hotel to the port and hop on the ferry to the island of Santorini.